orbit/orbit/docs/content/getting-started/addressables.md

 ```

 ## Asynchronous Return Types
-Addressables must only contain methods which return asynchronous types, such as promises, or be Kotlin suspending methods.
+Addressables must only contain methods which return asynchronous types, like futures, or be Kotlin suspending methods.
 The following return types (and their subtypes) are currently supported.

 | Main Type | Common Subtypes | For |